bgpedersen/web-dev-guides/angular.md

 ### Testing: Async

-`done` is the old school callback way and mark block as async, and is called when async is done
+`done` is the old school callback way.
+It marks the block as async and is finished when called

 ```typescript
 it('test async 4 seconds', done => {